google/zetasql/docs/geography_functions.md

 **Details**

-+   The function does not support three-dimensional geometries that have a `Z` suffix, nor does it support linear referencing system geometries with an `M` suffix.
++   The function doesn't support three-dimensional geometries that have a `Z` suffix, nor does it support linear referencing system geometries with an `M` suffix.
 +   `oriented` and `planar` can't be `TRUE` at the same time.